drewbrokke/jack-cli/README.md

     + **Scroll down full screen:**              `ctrl + f`
     + **Scroll to top:**                        `g`
     + **Scroll to bottom:**                     `shift + g`

-## Limitations
-It's not currently recommended to use **jack** with really big logs (> 2000 commits), as performance starts to suffer in the list view with that many items.
-This is mostly due to the interface itself, but we'll work to make it as performant as possible.
-In the meantime, hopefully you're not in a situation where you have to review more than 2000 commits at a single time :)